reven0n/tp/docs/DeveloperGuide.md

 - Should not have a remote server
 - Should not use a DBMS
 - Should use OOP principles
+- Should log every high-level action that the system performs (e.g. save data, respond to command), and every error encountered
+- Should use assertions where there are assumptions made, to catch programming errors during development
+- Should use checked exceptions to handle any user input errors
+- All errors or exceptions that are outside the programmer's control (e.g. file I/O errors) should not cause the program to crash, and should be handled gracefully with appropriate user messages
+- Should use defensive programming when appropriate

+##### Collaboration

 - Should use GitHub Issues to track tasks, bugs, and features
 - Should follow the [Git conventions](https://se-education.org/guides/conventions/git.html) for commit messages and branch names
 - PR names should follow this format: `[#issueNumber] description`, where description is a short summary of the changes made in the PR, following the same Git conventions for commit messages.
 - When merging a PR, the merge commit message should follow this format: `description (#prNumber)`, where description is the same description found in the PR title.
   - For larger PRs, the merge commit description should be a summary of the changes made in the PR, while still following the Git conventions.
 - Should pass all status checks and have at least one approving review from a different team member before merging a PR.

+##### Submission

 - Should package the application into a single jar file, with file size not exceeding 100MB
 - Should design the user guide and developer guide to be PDF friendly, with each file size not exceeding 15MB